 Selective Laser Sintering – Its advantages and disadvantages.

-Despite being one of the first 3D printing technologies around, SLS is still one of the best options for many prototyping and low volume production projects.
+Despite being one of the first 3D printing technologies around, Selective Laser Sintering (SLS) is still one of the best options for many prototyping and low-volume production projects.
 Here we take a brief look at its advantages and disadvantages to see if it could be the right choice for you.

 The SLS machine begins sintering each layer of part geometry into a heated bed of nylon-based powder using a laser.
 After each layer is fused, a roller moves across the bed to distribute the next layer of powder.
 The process is repeated layer by layer until the build is complete.